EthanTuning/School-Work/README.md

 # School-Work
-This repository is hold all of my work completed from school.
+This repository holds all of my work completed from EWU's computer science program.